New Patients

 Before your treatment starts, we will explain to you in a clear way:

-• The treatment plan to address the problem
+• The Chiropractic treatment plan to address your problem

-• The benefits and the risks associated with your problem and the proposed treatment plan
+• The benefits and the risks associated with treatment for your problem and the proposed treatment plan

 The receptionist or chiropractor will explain the cost of the treatment.